 When an Administrative Console session connects to the service, it provides a userid that has been authenticated without a password.
-The batch console and BCNOTIFY continue to work they way they did in 6.6 and need to provide a password in addition to the userid.
+The batch console and BCNOTIFY will need to provide a password in addition to the userid as it did in version 6.6.
 The userid is not encoded, but the password is.
-You can have up 30 userids and each can be assigned one of the following roles: